hazirbas/poselstm-pytorch/README.md

-## Posenet implementation of PoseNetModel
+## Posenet implementation in PyTorch
 This is an ongoing PyTroch implementation for PoseNet, developed based on [Pix2Pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) code.

 ## Prerequisites